DougTrajano/ToChiquinho/docs/dataset/annotation.md

     A bad sentence contains curse words, for example:

-    "What a idiot example!
-You're Dork!"
+    - What a idiot example!
+You're Dork!

     In the above phrase, the words `idiot` and `Dork` are examples of bad sentences.
 Sets of words can also be used, for example: `piece of shit`.